Graduate Program in Ancient Philosophy

 Speakers and Visiting Professors:

 Every term, the Program in Ancient Philosophy brings a speaker to campus for a visit of around three days.
 Usually, the speaker presents two papers and is available to speak with interested students and faculty.
-Visiting speakers in recent years have included Rachel Barney, Susanne Bobzien, Sarah Broadie, David Charles, Alan Code, John Cooper, Brad Inwood, Rachana Kamtekar, Richard Kraut, Dominic Scott and Gisela Striker.
+Visiting speakers in recent years have included Rachel Barney, Susanne Bobzien, Sarah Broadie, David Charles, Alan Code, John Cooper, Brad Inwood, Richard Kraut, Dominic Scott, and Gisela Striker.

 In addition to visiting speakers, we have had visiting professors every few years, who come to one or the other department for a semester.
 Visiting Professors in the last 10 years have included Julia Annas, Gabor Betegh, Amber Carpenter, Verity Harte, David Sedley, Christopher Shields, and Christopher Taylor.

 The program also regularly sponsors conferences, colloquia and workshops, alone or in concert with other programs at Cornell, such as medieval philosophy, or elsewhere, e.g. at Toronto.
-Recent conferences include one on the Divided Soul in Plato (October 2006) and on Augustine's De Trinitate (September 2007).
-A number of the faculty and graduate students also regularly participate in the collaborative workshops of the medieval philosophy program, such as its annual Colloquium in June (held either in Ithaca or Brooklyn, NY) and the annual Augustine Lectio, which rotates between Ithaca, Amherst and Burlington, in April.
+Recent conferences include one on the Divided Soul in Plato and on Augustine's De Trinitate.
+A number of the faculty and graduate students also regularly participate in the collaborative workshops of the medieval philosophy program, such as its annual Colloquium in June (held either in Ithaca or Brooklyn, NY) and the annual Augustine Lectio, which rotates between Ithaca, Amherst, and Burlington, in April.
 These and other activities of the program are supported in part by the Joseph and Eva Karp Fund in Ancient Philosophy.

 Students who have completed the Ph.D. in the area of ancient philosophy have received tenure-track positions at the following institutions: Amherst, Colgate, Colorado, Dartmouth, Harvard, Nebraska, Northwestern, Oberlin, Pittsburgh, Swarthmore, Western Ontario, Williams, and Wisconsin.